Emily Dickinson, "The power to be true to You" (464)

 All the same, those of us reading this poem have been on both sides of this scenario at various points in our lives.
 People dreamed about us and then stopped.
 Maybe we neglected them, maybe their thoughts were delusional, maybe they had no idea what they even wanted.
 There was a dialogue with an imaginary us that involved love and power.
 And we did the same.
 Dreamed about others and then moved on.
 The funny thing is that this pretty much happens entirely in our heads.
 Who knows who "The power to be true to You" is addressed to?
 Even if Dickinson gave this to someone personally, the phrasing of the whole poem looks destined to elicit a "Huh?"

 So Dickinson's diss track can become a question about ourselves.
 What does it mean that we are faithless with regard to our desires?
 Sure, we can call the object of our unrequited love a loser, but what does that say about us?
 Maybe that's where the religious talk comes in.
 "The power to be true to You" is negated by "Judgment;" "Heaven" ultimately negates all other invitations.
 Whatever faith is, it entails constancy and betterment.
 Constancy means continual respect for the invitation; betterment means immediate recognition of a superior being.
-These two concepts are in opposition–faith does not seem a terribly coherent or useful notion–yet the poem begins "The power to be true to You."
-We don't just crush on people to rant about our ex being a loser.
+These two concepts are in opposition–faith in this poem might not seem a terribly coherent or useful notion–yet the poem begins "The power to be true to You."
+We don't just crush on people to rant about our ex.
 We want to know we can see through desire.

 We're left with a puzzle about faith itself.
 Maybe we believe because we want the highest, the best.
 That is certainly what faith promises, even if all we want is to grow a little bit more ourselves.
 But we also believe because we want to know we can be present in tough situations that don't resolve well.
 In a weird way, it is clarifying to have crushes who didn't work out.
 They were replacement level and undeserving of our attention; they did not seriously test our faith.
 The ultimate suggestion is that the highest things may not adhere to the logic we use for love or religion.
 Perhaps there is another form of devotion we have failed to consider altogether.